With spring on the horizon, it’s time to reshape a pom pom topiary and start puttering in the garden again! Continue reading

 We’re showing you how to train clematis now for beautiful blooms by summer!
 If you train clematis right, it will reward you with lots of beautiful blooms!
 Isn’t that what we all want in the garden?

-Part two of Low Maintenance Gardening describes another phase of our dry creek bed project: the rock garden.
+The rock garden, part two of Low Maintenance Gardening is another phase of our dry creek bed project.
 Continue reading

-When we finished installing a patio in our backyard, we were left with a lonely patch of grass in the back corner.
+A dry creek bed is our first phase of our low maintenance garden project.
+After finishing the patio in our backyard, we were left with a lonely patch of grass in the back corner.
 It didn’t really make sense to get out a lawn mower every week to mow such a small area; not to mention how awkward it would be to maneuver it past our patio set!
-More importantly, not using electricity to cut the grass – or water to keep it green – was the sustainable way to go!
+More importantly, not using electricity to cut the grass – or water to keep it green – is the sustainable way to go!
 Continue reading

 This post kicks off a 3-part series on low-maintenance/sustainable gardening.
 The side of our house doesn’t get a lot of sun, so we planted shade tolerant hostas and ground cover to fill in that area and crowd out weeds and aid in water conservation.
 The hostas have filled in beautifully over the years, but by mid summer they are all torn to shreds and have more holes than swiss cheese.
 Continue reading